ehylam/Study/Sorting.md

 #### Alternative code
 ```
 function quickSort(arr) {
-	// if the array contains only 1 item.
+	// if the array capp
+	ontains only 1 item.
 	if(arr.length <= 1) return arr; // returns 2